 - i.
 The Contractor shall have an approved set of drawings and specifications available prior to calling The City of Calgary Parks for an inspection. - ii.
 The Contractor shall obtain approval for the pathway alignment and sub-base (i.e. compaction and depth of gravel) prior to surfacing with asphalt. - iii.
-Regional pathways within the Streets' right-of-way and not doubling as sidewalks shall be inspected and maintained by The City of Calgary Parks. - iv.
-Regional pathways within the Streets right-of-way and doubling as sidewalks shall be inspected and maintained by the Roads Division. - v.
-Regional pathways that are constructed in lieu of sidewalks and meander in and out of the Streets right-of-way shall be inspected and maintained by the Street Division. - vi.
-All Regional pathways, except those noted in items b.iv. to b.v. above, shall be inspected and maintained by The City of Calgary Parks.
+All Regional pathways, shall be inspected and maintained by The City of Calgary Parks.